 Myth: The emergency contraceptive pill causes an abortion.

 Fact: The emergency contraceptive pill cannot cause an abortion; it prevents pregnancy.
-The emergency contraceptive pill works by preventing or delaying ovulation and has no effect on a pregnancy if a woman is already pregnant when it is taken.
+The emergency contraceptive pill works by preventing or delaying ovulation and has no effect on pregnancy if a person is already pregnant when it is taken.

 Myth: Only teenagers use the emergency contraceptive pill.

-Fact: People of all ages use the emergency contraceptive pill as a safe and effective way of preventing an unwanted pregnancy when a regular method fails (e.g. condom burst, missed pill or late start to a new cycle of pills), when no contraception was used or when sex is forced.
-A survey conducted by IFPA in 2009 found that 52% of people accessing emergency contraceptive pill services in IFPA clinics were over the age of 22.
+Fact: People of all ages use the emergency contraceptive pill as a safe and effective way of preventing an unwanted pregnancy when a regular method fails (e.g. condom burst, missed pill or late start to a new cycle of pills), when no contraception was used or in cases of rape.

 Myth: The emergency contraceptive pill encourages people to have unprotected sex and to stop using regular methods of contraception.

 Fact: Research studies from around the world have consistently found that increased access to emergency contraception does not result in an increase in unprotected sex or a decrease in regular contraceptive use.

 There are many great options to help protect your sexual health, but none of them are 100% effective.
 Even if you use condoms every time you have penetrative sex, you are still at risk of getting genital warts and herpes, as these can be passed through skin-to-skin contact.
 Going for an STI check or taking a home STI testing kit with a partner before having sex, can be a great way of protecting yourself and those you have sex with against STIs and HIV.
 However, not all STI checks check for all STIs, so it is important to speak to your healthcare provider and ask them what are being tested for as part of your screening.